W. G. (Bill) Hefner VA Medical Center - Salisbury, NC

 - Inform veterans of VA benefits, services and programs

-If you would like more information about the Salisbury VA Medical Center Minority Veterans Program, please contact our MVPC, listed below:
+If you would like more information about the Salisbury VA Medical Center Minority Veterans Program, please use the contact information on the right side of the page.

 Minority Veterans Program Coordinator